Is there a federal parole system?

 Congress eliminated parole in part because of a fear of unpredictable outcomes.
 A prisoner given a 20-year sentence could sometimes be released on parole after only a few short years.
 Even though the parole board had to consider each prisoner’s likelihood of committing another crime, Congress was concerned about the release of potentially dangerous convicts who hadn’t spent enough time behind bars.

 Even though federal prisoners sentenced in recent history can’t get parole, they may still earn early release for “exemplary” behavior.
 For example, progress toward a high-school diploma or the equivalent may shave time off a sentence.
 Prisoners serving sentences of more than a year but less than life can earn up to 54 days per year off their sentences for good behavior.
 (18 U.S.C. § 3624(b).)

-The Sentencing Reform Act didn’t stop judges from sentencing defendants to supervised release—a probationary time period to be served immediately after a prison term.
+The Sentencing Reform Act didn’t stop judges from sentencing defendants to supervised release, which is served immediately after a prison term.
 Federal prisoners under this form of supervision can be returned to prison for violations.
 The federal parole board (discussed more below) is responsible for prisoners who are out on supervised release.

 Remnants of Federal Parole

 In addition to managing the federal supervised release program, the U.S. Parole Commission oversees the parole of four groups of prisoners.

 The first group consists of prisoners who committed crimes before November 1, 1987.
 The elimination of parole did not apply to these prisoners because they were legally eligible for parole hearings at the time of their convictions.
 This is a relatively small (and decreasing) population of fewer than 2,000 prisoners, but their cases still come up for parole board hearings, and they require parole supervision when released.